schmidltomas/PA165-CarPark/README.md

 # PA165-CarPark

-Car park reservation system for the PA165 course at FI MUNI.
+Car park reservation system for small businesses.
+PA165 course project at FI MUNI.

-**NOTE!**

-Our application is built with Spring Boot, you have to run the webapp from base directory using:
+The application is built with Spring Boot.
+To run the webapp from command line, navigate to base directory and use:

 ```
 mvn clean install